grompe/BTWTweak/patcher/readme.txt

 - Made Minecraft display BTW icon in the window title

+- Fix vanilla issue (MC-190) with misaligned textures facing East and North on partial blocks

 v0.9a

 - Fix vanilla issue (MC-12964) with chunk coordinates using